shaolang/blog/content/posts/xxxx-xx-xx-eip-and-apache-camel.md

    database schema which vendors normally consider these as unpublished and reserve the rights to change it at will.

+Apache Camel supports this pattern through its plethora of [components][components], e.g., it has a [Twilio component][twilio-component] since version 2.20 that adapts Twilio REST APIs for Camel use.

 [^1]: [Camel in Action, 2nd Edition][cia2e] actually did recommend
       reading the EIP book shortly into chapter 1, but I ignored that